 After we’ve verified that a full copper ring has been achieved, the horn buds have popped off, and the kid’s head is cool; we immediately coat the area with Wound-Kote.
 Making sure to cover the kid’s eyes while applying, so no Wound-Kote gets in their eyes.
 Then the kid is released from the disbudding box and returned to its dam.

 The kid generally shakes its head a few times and then gets a drink from mom.
 If they’re being bottle raised then it would make sense to give them a bottle at this point.
 The kids all seem to be back to normal within about 10 minutes of being disbudded, and we’ve got horn-free goats!

-The Newer Disbudding Method (towel & gas-powered disbudding iron)
+The Newer Disbudding Method (using a towel & gas-powered disbudding iron)